TheDomcio/WonderfulPolishLanguage/README.md

 - [Krwiod@wcy.org (Honorowe krwiodawstwo i krwiolecznictwo)](https://krwiodawcy.org) - A page with information on how to prepare for the blood donation process in Poland.
 There is also a [survey which must be completed before each donation](https://krwiodawcy.org/ankiety-dla-kandydatow-na-dawcow) (Now, during coronavirus, an additional questionnaire must also be filled in before entering the waiting room etc.).
 This is a really helpful thing about the subject, and it is also a wonderful action, which is voluntary blood donation.
 - [Fundacja DKMS](https://www.dkms.pl/pl) - On this page you can learn about the bone marrow donation process and you can register as a donor or give dotation (this also applies to people from other countries, because the foundation has many branches).
+- [Obcy język polski](https://obcyjezykpolski.pl) - a very interesting blog about things related to the Polish language.
+You will also find [many interesting language quizzes here](https://obcyjezykpolski.pl/tematy/quiz-jezykowy/).
+- [Culture.PL](https://culture.pl/en) - Here you will find a lot of articles about things related to Poland and Polish language.
+They have a lot of cool articles about Polish literature and well-known literary authors.
 - [Anime24](https://anime24.pl/) - "The latest news from the anime world".
 - [Kwantowo](https://www.kwantowo.pl) - A very cool science blog that deals with physics, astronomy and rationality.
 A lot of things are presented in a very cool form.
 - [Histmag.org](https://histmag.org) - Nice website about history.